-A yearly event held in the Student Center Ballroom during the first week of October from 12:30-3:00 p.m.
-Students and teachers are invited to attend the fair to speak with representatives from the academic departments will showcase their majors, programs, achievements and other highlights in a fair atmosphere complete with games, door prizes and refreshments.
+A yearly event is held in the Student Center Ballroom during the first week of October from 12:30-3:00 p.m. (check the uca.edu/advising webpage to confirm details).
+Students and teachers are invited to attend the fair to speak with representatives from the academic departments who will showcase their majors, programs, achievements, and other highlights in a fair atmosphere complete with games, door prizes, and refreshments.